Konski Named First Chief Medical Officer for Fox Chase Cancer Center Partners

 PHILADELPHIA (Oct.
 4, 2007) Fox Chase Cancer Center has named radiation oncologist Andre Konski, M.D., M.B.A., M.A., chief medical officer of Fox Chase Cancer Center Partners, a position in which he will work to help expand the ability of Fox Chase and its community hospital partners to deliver care to the region at large.

-In his new role, Konski will work with Paul F. Engstrom, MD - Acting Director, Hematology/Oncology, Fox Chase Cancer Center senior vice president for extramural research, and Steven J. Cohen MD - Chief, Gastrointestinal Oncology; Medical Director, Hematology Oncology, Fox Chase Cancer Center Partners, associate medical director for Fox Chase Cancer Center Partners, to ensure that patients have access to the latest advances in cancer care, treatment and research.
+In his new role, Konski will work with Paul F. Engstrom, MD - Professor and Chairman, Hematology/Oncology; Professor of Medicine , Temple University School of Medicine, Fox Chase Cancer Center senior vice president for extramural research, and Steven J. Cohen MD - Chief, Gastrointestinal Oncology; Medical Director, Hematology Oncology, Fox Chase Cancer Center Partners; Associate Professor, associate medical director for Fox Chase Cancer Center Partners, to ensure that patients have access to the latest advances in cancer care, treatment and research.
 The three will work together to create a balance between clinical services delivered on campus and those provided at other locations and in collaboration with affiliates.

 "Andre Konski offers the advantages of experience in freestanding radiation oncology centers plus important business and management skills," said Engstrom.
 "He will work closely with Fox Chase colleagues from various disciplines to build on existing and new cancer treatment efforts while addressing the individual strengths and needs of the different disease programs and clinical specialties."